microsoft/typespec/docs/language-basics/templates.md

 }
 ```

-## Parameter constraints
+## Argument constraints

-Template parameter can provide a constraint using the `extends` keyword.
-See [type relations](./type-relations.md) documentation for details on how validation works.
+Template arguments can provide a constraint using the `extends` keyword.
+See the [type relations](./type-relations.md) documentation for details on how validation works.

 ```typespec
 alias Foo<T extends string> = T;
 ```

-now instantiating Foo with the wrong type will result in an error
+Now, instantiating Foo with a type that does not satisfy the constraint `string` will result in an error:

 ```typespec
 alias Bar = Foo<123>;
                 ^ Type '123' is not assignable to type 'TypeSpec.string'
 ```

-Template constraints can be a model expression
+A template argument constraint can also be a model expression:

 ```typespec
 // Expect T to be a model with property name: string alias Foo<T extends {name: string}> = T;
 ```

-Template parameter default also need to respect the constraint
+Template argument defaults also need to respect the constraint:

 ```typespec
 alias Foo<T extends string = "Abc">  = T